Shad00Z/machine-learning-compilers/docs/source/submissions/03_neon.rst

     :lines: 1-23
     :caption: Throughput results for the three instructions

-It can be clearly seen that the FMLA (vector) with arrangement specifier ``4S`` instruction performs approximately 2.5 times as many floating point operations than the FMLA (vector) with arrangement specifier ``2S`` instruction.
+It can be seen that the FMLA (vector) with arrangement specifier ``4S`` instruction performs approximately 2.5 times as many floating point operations than the FMLA (vector) with arrangement specifier ``2S`` instruction.
 Further the FMLA (vector) with arrangement specifier ``2S`` instructions performs at approximately 2.5 times more floating point operations than the FMADD (scalar) instruction.

-This clearly shows that leveraging data-level parallelism (vector-based) can yield a much higher throughput, than using only scalar operations.
+This shows that leveraging data-level parallelism (vector-based) can yield a much higher throughput, than using only scalar operations.

 Latency
 ^^^^^^^^